jeanemmanuelk/Facial-Emotion-Detection/README.md

 2. Install the required libraries using `pip install -r requirements.txt`.
 3. Download the FER2013 dataset from Kaggle and place it in the `data/` directory.

-## Usage

-1. Run `python train.py` to train the model.
-2. Use `python predict.py` to make predictions on new data.

 ## Model Architecture

 ### CNN Model